Introduction

 Category |

-Level 1: Exemplary |
+Level 1: Sufficient |

-Level 2: Fair |
+Level 2: Insufficient |

-| Student-Centered Decision-Making (EN-G1) | Educators consistently guide AIED decisions around student needs, values, and priorities | Educators sometimes influence AIED decisions with student needs in mind, but guidance is not consistently student-centered. | AIED decisions are driven by efficiency or administration, with minimal educator or student input. |
+| Student-Centered Decision-Making (EN-G1) | Educators consistently guide AIED decisions around student needs, values, and priorities | AIED decisions are driven by efficiency or administration, with minimal educator or student input. |

-| AIED Adaptation & Educator support (EN-G2) | Authorities and institutions allow education to adapt meaningfully to AIED while ensuring it supports educators' roles. | Some adaptation to AIED occurs; educator support is present but fragmented. | Adaptation is slow or resisted; educators may feel undermined or unsupported by AIED systems. |
+| AIED Adaptation & Educator support (EN-G2) | Authorities and institutions allow education to adapt meaningfully to AIED while ensuring it supports educators' roles. | Adaptation is slow or resisted; educators may feel undermined or unsupported by AIED systems. |

-| Strategic AI Promotion (EN-G3) | Institutions actively promote AIED and develop practical, research-based strategies for its integration in learning environments. | AI use is encouraged selectively with basic or informal strategies for application. | AI use is sporadic and uncoordinated; no guiding strategies or research-based frameworks exist. |
+| Strategic AI Promotion (EN-G3) | Institutions actively promote AIED and develop practical, research-based strategies for its integration in learning environments. | AI use is sporadic and uncoordinated; no guiding strategies or research-based frameworks exist. |

-| Ethical System Design & Use (EN-G4) | Ethical considerations are deeply embedded in AIED tool design, procurement, and use | Ethics are considered in principle, but application during AIED design/use is inconsistent or superficial. | Ethical concerns are not systematically addressed; AIED tools may be used without ethical review. |
+| Ethical System Design & Use (EN-G4) | Ethical considerations are deeply embedded in AIED tool design, procurement, and use | Ethical concerns are not systematically addressed; AIED tools may be used without ethical review. |

 Aptness for Education represents the alignment of AIED tools with educational values, learning goals and learner competences.